The act received royal assent on May 10, 1990, while the Governor-in-Council fixed the effective date as Dec. 14 of that year.

 TO THE MOON

-Yesterday, Prime Minister Justin Trudeau announced Canada is slated to join a National Aeronautics and Space Administration (NASA) project to establish a space station for lunar exploration.
+Last year, Prime Minister Justin Trudeau announced Canada will join a National Aeronautics and Space Administration (NASA) project to establish a space station for lunar exploration.

-“Canada is going to the moon,” said Trudeau, who made the announcement at CSA headquarters in the Montreal.
+“Canada is going to the moon,” said Trudeau, who made the announcement at CSA headquarters in Montréal.

 NASA is aiming to create what it calls a “Lunar Gateway,” which will orbit the moon once it’s fully functional in about 2026.